makelly/ST4H/README.md

 "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
 *World Health Organization.
 Constitution of the World Health Organization Basic Documents, Forty-fifth edition, Supplement, October 2006.
 WHO, Geneva.*

+As such Health is considered to include physical health, mental health, social care, social relationships and well-being.